 This practice area involves the law as it relates to commercial and residential building construction projects.
 It involves issues arising from contracts with engineers, architects, contractors, subcontractors, and the government, as well as code and land use laws.
 Construction lawyers sometimes hold engineering, and/or architecture degrees in addition to law degrees.

-University of Minnesota Law School, Class Of 2008
+University of Minnesota, Class Of 1993

-Placed at King & Spalding LLP.
+Placed at Coleman Talley LLP.

 "[BCG] essentially handled everything, so it was really low stress on my end.

 I don't think I would have been..."
 Read more Anna Zielinski

 University of Wisconsin Law School, Class Of 2015